mortennobel/cpp-cheatsheet/README.md

 The goal is to give a concise overview of basic, modern C++.

-The document is hosted on XXX.
+The document is hosted on https://github.com/mortennobel/cpp-cheatsheet.
 Any comments and feedback are appreciated.

 ## PREPROCESSOR